Stochastic gradient descent with gradient estimator for categorical features: Introduction

 \section{Introduction}

-Tabular data represents a considerable amount of modern data especially in health and in the industry.
+Tabular data represents a considerable amount of modern data especially in the healthcare and industrial sectors.
 Machine Learning has been applied to those tabular data for decades for different tasks such as regression or classification.
-Boosting methods \cite{Chen2016XGBoostAS} \cite{Ostroumova2018CatBoostUB} are widely spread on these data and are still state of the art.
-After outstanding results on image, speech recognition, text \dots, some attempts to apply deep learning models on tabular data have been published recently but with a limited impact on the state of the art as presented by \cite{DeepTabularSurvey} or \cite{RevisitingDeepForTabular}.
-Some deep learning approach have been agnostic on the specificity of tabular data and have tried to import their successful recipes from other application domains while other tried to adapt their architecture.
-Nevertheless no deep learning attempt did not succeed to clearly overtake classical machine learning models such as gradient-boosted tree ensembles \cite{DeepTabularSurvey}.
-There are different possible explanations for that.
-First deep learning needs a lot of training data to perform well and tabular data are often small.
-Second deep learning performs well on homogeneous data where embeddings can be learnt \cite{MLPandNLP} by exploiting the underlying nature of the data (sequence of words, or 2D spatial pixel neighborhood).
-In contrast, there is no such underlying structure on tabular data, and they show many local irregularities.
-As tabular data often contains categorical data, an encoding is needed and this encoding does not interact well with modern stochastic gradient-based parameter updates.
-Encoding increases dimension and scatters data but with modern stochastic methods, this data scattering creates empty batches where the last step of back-propagation continuously updates parameters agnostically of the data structured concerned by the batch \cite{adam}.
-This observation applies also on non deep models whose training rely on stochastic gradient descent.
+Boosting methods \cite{Chen2016XGBoostAS, Ostroumova2018CatBoostUB} are widely spread on these data and are still state of the art.
+After outstanding results on image, speech recognition or text, some attempts to apply deep learning (DL) models on tabular data have been published recently but with a limited impact on the state of the art as presented by \cite{RevisitingDeepForTabular}.
+Some DL approaches \cite{NODE, Frosst2017DistillingAN, Luo2021SDTRSD} have tried to adapt their architecture to the specificity of tabular data but none did succeed in overtaking classical machine learning models such as gradient-boosted tree ensembles \cite{DeepTabularSurvey}.